An Atomic Cluster Expansion Potential for Twisted Multilayer Graphene: Results

 \subsubsection{MD Stability}

-We perform molecular dynamics simulations of $4.41^\circ$ twisted bilayer graphene at 1000K, using the ACE (gt) and ACE (lt) potentials.
-The results are shown in Figure~\ref{fig:md}.
-The MD simulation using ACE (gt) (trained only on globally twisted configurations) becomes unstable after around 2500 time steps.
+The results are shown in Figure~\ref{fig:md} { in Appendix~\ref{sec:apd:numerics}.} The MD simulation using ACE (gt) (trained only on globally twisted configurations) becomes unstable after around { 2500 time steps}.
 After this point, the temperature rises sharply, accompanied by significant changes in the potential energy and pressure.
 This confirms our previous observations that the potential energy surface generated by the ACE (gt) model, trained only on globally twisted configurations, contains ``unstable regions'' that lead to non-physical behavior in the simulations.
-By contrast, the MD simulation using ACE (lt) (trained on locally twisted configurations) remains stable for the entire trajectory of 20,000 steps, further supporting the value of using locally twisted configurations during model training.
+By contrast, the MD simulation using ACE (lt) (trained on locally twisted configurations) remains stable for the entire trajectory of { 20,000 steps}, further supporting the value of using locally twisted configurations during model training.

 Next, we demonstrate the stability of MD for bilayer graphene in a large domain and much longer simulation time, only for the \ACEstar\ potential.
 Specifically, we analyze thermodynamic stability for a single unit cell of 29.64$^\circ$ twisted bilayer graphene with an interlayer interstitial defect.
 The total number of atoms in the system is 7397.
 We perform MD simulation of this system at 1000K for $10^5$ time steps.
 The results are shown in Figure~\ref{fig:geo}.
-The fast equilibration followed by stable fluctuations of energy, temperature and pressure over this trajectory indicates long-time stability of the MD system.
+The fast equilibration followed by stable fluctuations of energy, temperature and pressure over this trajectory indicates long-time stability of the MD system. { We further tested the scalability of our MD simulations using a larger commensurate twisted bilayer graphene supercell at $\theta = 45.318^\circ$ containing 14,884 atoms.
+The results are showin in Figure~\ref{fig:geo_larger} in Appendix~\ref{sec:apd:numerics}. }